herbdool/uc_varprice/README.md

 # UC Variable Price Module

-Please, be careful.
-This module is still a bit buggy.
-Report errors and we'll do our best to help resolve them.

 The **UC Variable Price** module allows you to enable variable pricing for any product in your Ubercart store.
 Instead of a fixed price set by an administrator, customers can specify their own price when adding a product to the cart.
 This makes the module especially useful for donation-based websites or pay-what-you-want stores.

 ## Key Features